1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

 If this works, then we will not need to recover the database.
 Proceed to the next section - adding back the temporary tablespace files.

 The database needs some further recovery, so for this we will need at least one archived log from the production server.
-To find out whihc one, we should attempt a recovery:
+To find out which one, we should attempt a recovery:

 ..  code-block:: sql